sethvincent/indentation/README.md

   cool
     right?
 `)
+// THIS IS
+//     SOME TEXT
+// COOL
+//   RIGHT?
 ```

 The `dedenter` function composes the `getIndentLengths`, `dedentStrings`, and `interpolate` functions.
 You can create a similar composition of those functions that better fits your use case if needed.